Budget Dumpster presents The Fill Logo

 Budget Dumpster celebrates International Coastal Cleanup Day by supporting organizations and volunteer groups who are working to remove trash from our oceans and waterways.
 In past years, we’ve helped organizations including Keep Lee County Beautiful, SeaGrant and Keep Martin Beautiful remove thousands of pounds of marine debris from waterways.
 Beyond this day, we continually support community revitalization efforts nationwide.

-This year, we’re proud provide donations to support:
+This year, we’re proud to provide donations to support:

 Missouri River Relief